 |08:30||W01.1.1||Small Is Beautiful: The New VLSI Landscape|

-Marilyn Wolf, Georgia Tech, US
+Marilyn Wolf, Georgia Institute of Technology, US

 IoT requires small, capable devices.
 VLSI system design has traditionally pushed toward ever-bigger chips.
 IoT will require us to rethink our assumptions and develop new methods to design chips that are small, consume extremely low power levels, and provide the capabilities appropriate for the systems in which they opeate.